 Ms. McCrorey is committed to showing web designers that even the most creative designs can be made accessible to the disabled.

+Ms. Novack is our analyst who specializes in web design that is accessible by the disabled.
+She is a certified Trusted Tester (#301240) through the DHS's Office of Accessible Systems & Technology.
 She is committed to producing quality deliverables for Access2online's customers, promoting the support of assistive technologies, and helping the disabled attain equal access to the web.
-Her outside focus currently lies in achieving an Associate's degree in Christian Ministry and directly affects her vision for Access2online.

 Ms. Sedano is our Quality Assurance (QA) expert.
 Because every Access2online deliverable is subject to a QA review before being presented to a client, Ms. Sedano makes sure that review follows an objective, structured methodology to ensure that Access2online's reports are beyond expectations in terms of standards and value.
 She is also fluent in Spanish and is tasked with our bilingual accessibility audits.

 Previous to Access2online, Ms. Sedano helped build a database for tracking life cycles and rearing practices for an endangered species, with her focus on quality and usability of the final deliverable.